-West Suffolk is generally fortunate to have experienced relatively little historical land use which has led to land becoming so damaged that it may pose a serious threat to our health or the environment.
-However, nationally land contamination presents its own threats to sustainable development by denying local people a clean and healthy environment, preventing prudent use of land and soil resources, and placing a high cost burden on individuals and organisations that have to clean up pollution.

-West Suffolk councils have a responsibility for regulating land contamination in its administrative area under Part 2A of the Environmental Protection Act 1990 (EPA) introduced in 2000.
-To carry out its responsibilities the council has published this strategy setting out how this work will be accomplished.

-This strategy reflects the work that has been undertaken since Forest Heath District Council and St Edmundsbury Borough Council originally published strategies in 2001, publication of the Government's revised statutory guidance on contaminated land in 2012 and the ensuing change of circumstances brought about by both authorities entering into the shared services partnership known as West Suffolk.
+- 1. West Suffolk is generally fortunate to have experienced relatively little historical land use which has led to land becoming so damaged that it may pose a serious threat to our health or the environment.
+However, nationally land contamination presents its own threats to sustainable development by denying local people a clean and healthy environment, preventing prudent use of land and soil resources, and placing a high-cost burden on individuals and organisations that have to clean up pollution. - 2.
+West Suffolk Council has a responsibility for regulating land contamination in its administrative area under Part 2A of the Environmental Protection Act 1990 (EPA) introduced in 2000.
+To carry out its responsibilities the council has published this strategy setting out how this work will be accomplished. - 3.
+This strategy reflects the work that has been undertaken since Forest Heath District Council and St Edmundsbury Borough Council originally published strategies in 2001, publication of the Government's revised statutory guidance on contaminated land in 2012, the ensuing change of circumstances brought about by both authorities entering into the shared services partnership known as West Suffolk and finally the creation of the new West Suffolk Council on 1 April 2019. - 4.
 This strategy forms part of a framework affecting the quality and use of land in West Suffolk.
-It follows the principles of sustainability to protect and improve human health and the local environment.

-The contaminated land regime is based on two principles:

-- making the polluter pay - securing a standard of remediation, or clean-up, which is fit for the current land

-We are committed to avoiding potential blighting of land and to addressing concerns sensitively, responsibly and promptly.
+It follows the principles of sustainability to protect and improve human health and the local environment. - 5.
+The contaminated land regime is based on two principles: - making the polluter pay - securing a standard of remediation, or clean-up, which is fit for the current land use. - 6.
+We are committed to avoiding potential blighting of land and to addressing concerns sensitively, responsibly and promptly. - 7.
 Overall, our aim is to ensure that no land within West Suffolk will give rise to significant harm, to either human health or the wider environment, due to contamination.

-In preparing the strategy, we have tried to take account of the views of those with an interest in contaminated land.
-Comments are invited on the strategy.